igor-ka/ngcourse-blog/components-in-angular-1.x.md

 Angular 2 is written in TypeScript, and even though using is is not a requirement as the framework can be used with ES5 and ES6, the syntaxt and the development tools that use TypeScript really does make Angular 2 shine.

-TypeScript is an application scale language that fully aligns with the ECMA specification and provides a super set of it features.
+TypeScript is an application scale language that fully aligns with the ECMA specification and provides a super set of it's features.
 The nature of the language allows for a great IDE support with Visual Code, Atom and Sublime, and awesome compile time error checking.

 ## Example